4ms/metamodule/Setup.md

  - Install [brew](https://brew.sh) and follow the "Next Steps" instructions to add Homebrew to your PATH.

+ - For the simulator this is needed (ninja is not required if you use a different -G option when invoking cmake):
    - `brew install cmake ninja sdl2`

+ - For the VCV plugin, this is needed:
- -
+   - `brew install jq rsync`

 ### Linux